 Knowledge of cholesterol was virtually absent in our study and none of the subjects have had their cholesterol measured before and as such could not say what the levels should be.
-About 97% had never checked their blood or urine sugar before.
+About 97% had never checked their electrolytes and urea before.
 Also about 60% had never measured their BP before the study.
-In a study in USA, knowledge of cholesterol levels and targets was poor and cholesterol education efforts appeared inadequate 16.
+In a study in USA, knowledge of cholesterol levels and targets was poor and cholesterol education efforts appeared inadequate.21

-Limitations of this study: We did not access the barriers responsible for the low knowledge and lack of information on CVD.
-The strength of our study was the high response rate.
+Limitations of this study: We did not assess the barriers responsible for the low knowledge and lack of information on CVD.
+The strength of our study was the high response rate as the participants were conversant with community based studies.